-The Third Annual "Conversations with Alumni" Lunchbox was held on Tuesday, October 14, 2014 in THE Vassiliadis Family Black Box Theatre (C131).
+The FOURTH Annual "Conversations with Alumni" Lunchbox WILL BE held on THURSday, October 15, 2015 in THE Vassiliadis Family Black Box Theatre (C131).
 ALL THEATRE ALUMNI ARE WELCOME!
 PLEASE LET US KNOW YOU ARE COMING BY CONTACTING THEATREARTS@SANDIEGO.EDU.

 We remain invested in your ongoing stories as you take a walk down memory lane and look around at the ever changing and growing theatre department.